wuzzlefump/wuzzlefump.git-hub.io-wk2/README.md

 # wuzzlefump.git-hub.io-wk2
-Week two homework for my bootcamp
+Week 2 homework for my bootcamp
+This weeks homework was to create a portfolio to add to throughout the course. the portfolio has three pages, a home/ bio page, a portfolio page and a contact page.